hanxiaomax/rose/README.md

 A high-performance ROS bag filtering tool  that allows you to extract specific topics from ROSv1 bag files.
 Built with C++ core and Python interface, it provides both command-line and TUI interfaces for efficient bag file processing.

 >inspired by [rosbag_editor](https://github.com/facontidavide/rosbag_editor)

+## Aesthetic

+The TUI embraces the **cassette futurism** aesthetic - a design philosophy that reimagines future interfaces through the lens of 20th century technological fossils.
+This intentional retrofuturism features:

+- **Nostalgic minimalism**: Low-resolution displays and monochromatic schemes that evoke 1980s computing
+- **Tactile authenticity**: Visual metaphors of physical media like magnetic tapes and CRT textures
+- **Humanized technology**: Warm color palettes and "imperfect" interfaces that resist digital sterility

+More than mere retro styling, this approach serves as poetic resistance to digital hegemony.
+The cassette tape - our central metaphor - embodies this duality:

+> A humble analog relic transformed into a cyberpunk artifact, reminding us that technological progress needn't erase material humanity.
+Those chunky buttons, whirring tape drives, and limited storage capacities become vessels of cultural memory.

+Explore the cultural context on [Wikipedia](https://en.wikipedia.org/wiki/Cassette_futurism).

 | Dark Theme | Light Theme |
 |------------|-------------|